KezzyNgotho/Chimoney-Ambassadors/README.md

 ## Feedback

 Your feedback is essential for the continuous improvement of this repository.
-If you have any suggestions, ideas, or concerns, please don't hesitate to open an issue or reach out to the repository maintainers.
-We value your input and are committed to making this repository as useful and effective as possible.
+If you have any suggestions, ideas, or concerns, please don't hesitate to open an issue.

+You can also submit your feedback to this [anonymous form](https://forms.gle/wEviLeD2VskozTmB8).